 - The Medal shall be awarded to an eminent mathematician for services both to mathematics and to the mathematical community.

-- Any amendment to these Regulations for the award of the Medal shall be made at the October meetings of both Councils in any year, at which the proposed amendment must receive the support of an absolute majority of those present at each meeting, whether voting or not, in order to take effect.
+- Any amendment to these Regulations for the award of the Medal shall be made at meetings of both Councils in any year, at which the proposed amendment must receive the support of an absolute majority of those present at each meeting, whether voting or not, in order to take effect.

 II.
 Procedure for the award of the David Crighton Medal in year X

-(a) An outline of the regulations and arrangements for the award of the Medal; (b) An invitation to members of the Society to submit their views confidentially in writing to the Committee Secretary by 28th February, year X.
+(a) An outline of the regulations and arrangements for the award of the Medal; (b) An invitation to members of the Society and Institute to submit their views confidentially in writing to the Committee Secretary by 28th February, year X.

 - The Committee may seek written opinions from other mathematicians on candidates and on their service to mathematics and to the mathematical community.